RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONFIGURE_SCHEDULER_ASSIGNMENTS
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_SCHEDULER_ASSIGNMENTS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value of this configuration option is computed so that the default scheduler is assigned to each configured processor (up to 32).

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be a list of the following macros:

-      * ``RTEMS_SCHEDULER_ASSIGN( processor_index, attributes )``

-      * ``RTEMS_SCHEDULER_ASSIGN_NO_SCHEDULER``

-    * It shall be a list of exactly :ref:`CONFIGURE_MAXIMUM_PROCESSORS` elements.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option is used to initialize the initial scheduler to processor assignments.

-NOTES:
+.. rubric:: NOTES:

 This configuration option is only evaluated in SMP configurations.

 This is an advanced configuration option, see :ref:`ConfigurationSchedulersClustered`.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be a list of the following
+  macros:

+  * ``RTEMS_SCHEDULER_ASSIGN( processor_index, attributes )``

+  * ``RTEMS_SCHEDULER_ASSIGN_NO_SCHEDULER``

+* The value of the configuration option shall be a list of exactly :ref:`CONFIGURE_MAXIMUM_PROCESSORS` elements.

 ..
 Generated from spec:/acfg/if/scheduler-cbs

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_SCHEDULER_CBS